SolidHal/Unihertz-Titan-lineageos-microg/README.md

 - quickly double pressing alt or shift enters lock mode
   - all keys pressed will be modified by alt/shift until alt/shift is pressed again
   - TODO: double tap on space mapped to tab
+  - back mapped to ctrl key
-  - TODO: recents mapped to fn layer
+  - recents/app_switch mapped to fn layer
     - HJKL or IJKL mapped to arrows
     - T/Y curly brace
+    - TODO: make graphic that shows mapping

 *note:TODO currently the alt+shift layer does not have any functionality so nothing will happen when keys are pressed with both modifiers active